Yip Kai-foon: AK-47 heists

 On 9 June 1991, he and his gang, armed with AK-47s and pistols, robbed five goldsmiths shops on the "Golden" Mut Wah Street in Kwun Tong.
-They fired 54 shots at police and escaped with gold and jewelry worth HK$5.7 million.
-Many onlookers believed the gun battle was being staged for a film.
+They fired 54 shots at police and escaped with gold and jewellery worth HK$5.7 million.
+Many onlookers thought that the gun battle was being staged for a film.

-The gang was linked to a robbery of two jewelers on Tai Po Road in Sham Shui Po on 10 March 1992.
-During the course of that robbery, gang members fired 65 shots at police and members of the public, escaping with HK$3 million worth of jewelry.
+The gang was linked to a robbery of two jewellers on Tai Po Road in Sham Shui Po on 10 March 1992.
+During the course of that robbery, gang members fired 65 shots at police and members of the public, escaping with HK$3 million worth of jewellery.

-Yip is thought to have been involved in a 6 January 1993 jewelry store robbery on Nathan Road in Mong Kok, when a gang fired 30 rounds from AK-47s, killing a woman passerby.
+Yip is thought to have been involved in a 6 January 1993 jewellery store robbery on Nathan Road in Mong Kok, when a gang fired 30 rounds from AK-47s, killing a woman passerby.
 One robber was shot by police during the chase; the others dumped his body on the street when they switched getaway cars.

 Macau police suspected Yip was involved in an April 1994 armed heist of HK$40 million in gambling chips from the casino at the Hyatt Regency Hotel on Taipa.

 In 1995, Yip moved his crime operation to Shenzhen, participating in the January abduction and murder of a Tianjin businessman and the November murder of a police informant.